joancruzz/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 * Write a function that encodes a string into 1337.

 ### [8. rot13](./8-rot13.c)
-* WWrite a function that encodes a string using rot13.
+* Write a function that encodes a string using rot13.

 ---